Skip to Main Content

-With four libraries on-campus, there are many places to visit to study, research, relax, or grab a cup of coffee!
-Gorgas is home to resources in social sciences and humanities, Bruno is dedicated to Business, and Rodgers is our Science and Engineering Library.
-Hoole includes our Special Collections.
+• With four libraries on-campus, there are many places to visit to study, research, relax, or grab a cup of coffee!
 You do not have to be of a certain major to visit or use any of the resources and services of any of the four buildings.
 You can also visit any of the UA Libraries to meet with a librarian for help.

 Study Space

-Gorgas, Bruno, and Rodgers have study spaces.
-To see what each space has to offer, visit the Spaces by Library page. you can reserve by visiting the Team Workrooms page.
+Gorgas, Bruno, and Rodgers Libraries have study spaces and places to record projects.
 There are desktop computers available for you to use at these Libraries as well.

 Gorgas